-Peggy Myers receives 2021 Edna V. Folger Outstanding Teacher Award
+Jennifer Ryshavy receives 2022 Edna V. Folger Outstanding Teacher Award

-Peggy Myers, of Columbus East High School received the 2021 Edna V. Folger Outstanding Teacher Award.
-Peggy was honored during a special presentation at Columbus East on May 20, 2021.
-Mrs. Myers will also be recognized during the Columbus Area Chamber of Commerce Annual Meeting held in the fall of 2021.
+Jennifer Ryshavy, of Taylorsville Elementary School received the 2022 Edna V. Folger Outstanding Teacher Award during a special presentation on March 2, 2022.
+Mrs. Ryshavy will also be recognized during the Columbus Area Chamber of Commerce Annual Meeting at a later date.

-As part of the recognition, Mrs. Myers received a monetary gift from SIHO; an inscribed clock from the IUPUC Center for Teaching and Learning (CTL); and her name will be added to a plaque in the Columbus Learning Center which lists all previous Folger Award winners.
+As part of the recognition, Mrs. Ryshavy received a monetary gift from SIHO; an inscribed clock from the IUPUC Center for Teaching and Learning (CTL); and her name will be added to a permanent plaque in the Columbus Learning Center which lists all previous Folger Award winners.

 About the Award